domaframework/doma/docs/expression.rst

 java.sql.Timestamp @roundUpTimePart(java.sql.Timestamp timestamp)
   Rounds up the time part.
   The return value is a new Timestamp which is rounded up the time part.
   It returns ``null`` if you pass ``null`` as a parameter.

+java.time.LocalDateTime @roundUpTimePart(java.time.LocalDateTime localDateTime)
+  Rounds up the time part.
+  The return value is a new LocalDateTime which is rounded up the time part.
+  It returns ``null`` if you pass ``null`` as a parameter.

+java.time.LocalDate @roundUpTimePart(java.time.LocalDate localDate)
+  Returns the next day.
+  The return value is a new LocalDate which is the next one after the argument.
+  It returns ``null`` if you pass ``null`` as a parameter.

 boolean @isEmpty(CharSequence charSequence)